-- 7.2.
-The Council previously paid a Living Wage supplement to increase the hourly rate of employees to the Living Wage, where necessary (with the exception of apprentices as detailed in 7.3 below).
-Since 1st April 2019 the lowest point on the salary scales has been above the Living Wage rate and is therefore reflected in all staff's substantive rate.
-Currently, the lowest hourly rate is £9.62 (based on salary scales agreed on 1st April 2020). - 7.3.
-Apprentices are paid at least the nationally recommended allowance rate of £4.15 per hour for the first 12 months of employment and thereafter are paid at least the National Minimum Wage (NMW) as applicable to the employee's age.
-These rates are updated as the national allowances are revised. - 7.4.
-Reading Borough Council is also committed to the development and publication of a local policy to promote and require, to the extent permitted by law, the application of the Council's low pay policy to staff working for the Council's contractors in addition to the application of TUPE.
-The Council became an accredited Living Wage Employer in 2015. - 8.
-PAY MULTIPLES - 8.1.
-The highest paid salary in this authority is up to £166,765 which is the top of the annual salary range paid to the Head of Paid Service.
-The current ratio between the lowest paid employee (scp 3, £18,562 per annum as at 1st April 2020) and the highest paid employee is 1:8.98.
-This ratio is with effect from 1st April 2020.
+- 8.1.
+The highest paid salary in this authority is £161,044 to which is the top of the annual salary range paid to the Head of Paid Service.
+This is the pro rata rate as the Head of Paid Service works term time only (the full-time equivalent rate is £169,266).
+The current ratio between the lowest paid employee (scp 3, £18,562 per annum as at 1st April 2021) and the highest paid employee (using full-time equivalent rates) is 1:9.12 (but note that the lowest salary has not yet received a pay award for 2021/22 as the national pay negotiations are still ongoing).
+This ratio is with effect from 1st April 2021.
 The Council will work to maintain a ratio of no more than 1:10 between the lowest paid and the highest paid. - 8.2.
-This authority does not have a policy on maintaining or reaching a specific highest / median 'pay multiple', however the authority is conscious of the need to ensure that the salary of the highest paid employee is not excessive and is consistent with the needs of the authority as expressed in this policy statement.
+This authority does not have a policy on maintaining or reaching a specific highest / median 'pay multiple', however the authority is conscious of the need to ensure that the salary of the highest paid employee is not excessive and is consistent with the needs of the authority as expressed in this Policy Statement.
 The authority's approach to the payment of other staff is to pay that which the authority needs to pay to recruit and retain staff with the skills, knowledge, experience, abilities and qualities needed for the post in question at the relevant time, and to ensure that the authority meets any contractual requirements for staff including the application of any local or national collective agreements, or authority decisions regarding pay.
-The median salary paid by the Council is £27,741.
-Pay multiple therefore between the highest and median salary is 1: 6.01. - 8.3.
+The median salary paid by the Council is £28,672.
+The pay multiple between the highest and median salary is 1: 5.90 (but note that the median salary has not yet received a pay award for 2021/22 as the national pay negotiations are still ongoing). - 8.3.
 Pay multiples will be monitored each year within the Pay Policy Statement and will be benchmarked against comparable authorities as others' pay policy statements are published. - 8.4.
-In terms of overall remuneration packages the Council's policy is to differentiate by setting different levels of basic pay to reflect differences in responsibilities (job evaluation) but not to differentiate on other allowances, benefits and payments it makes. - 9.
-PAY AND GRADING STRUCTURE - 9.1.
+In terms of overall remuneration packages the Council's policy is to differentiate by setting different levels of basic pay to reflect differences in responsibilities (job evaluation) but not to differentiate on other allowances, benefits and payments it makes.

+- 9. PAY AND GRADING STRUCTURE - 9.1.
 The Council uses established formal job evaluation procedures to identify the relative worth of jobs within the council (including the senior pay group), and to allocate jobs to the appropriate pay grade. - 9.2.
 For the senior pay group (RSM / CD Grades) RBC uses the Hay job evaluation scheme, for other jobs we use the national NJC for Local Government Employees JE scheme. - 9.3.
 The NJC Job Evaluation Scheme, which is recognised by employers and trades unions nationally, allows for robust measurement against set criteria resulting in fair and objective evaluations and satisfies equal pay requirements - 9.4.
 Pay grades are shown at Annex F.